 The core muscles are composed of three different sections, the rectus abdominis, more commonly known as the “6-pack”, the internal and external obliques, or the side muscles.
 The core is crucial in balance, preventing back pain, and posture.

 The core is very important while doing a glute bridge as having a strong, tight core helps the exerciser stay stable, and balanced, and prevents the lower back from being bent while performing the exercise.
-Additionally, research has shown that doing a single-leg glute bridge will engage the obliques the most.1
+Additionally, research has shown that doing a single-leg glute bridge will engage the obliques the most.7

-Glute Bridge (Hip Bridge) Variations
+Glute Bridge Variations

 Single Leg Glute Bridge